softcoder/riprunner/README.md

 Angular client:
 ---------------
 We have begun porting the user interface to Angular (v8+).
-Currently this UI is partially ported from the legacy twig UI, in order to build and deploy to your server:
+Currently, this UI is partially ported from the legacy twig UI, in order to build and deploy to your server:

 - Install Node.js® and npm (https://nodejs.org/en/download/) if they are not already on your machine.
-- Install the Angular CLI globally, open a console prompt:
+- Install the Angular CLI globally, and open a console prompt:

 npm install -g @angular/cli